 How to back up your WordPress Site

-Have you ever lost your WordPress site, or maybe you’ve just lost it?
+Have you ever lost your WordPress site?
 Have you’ve been hacked and do you need to restore a clean version of your site?
 Perhaps your website just broke after installing a plugin, theme or add-on.
 Maybe your hosting providers servers crashed, or your simply forgot to renew your hosting plan, and they’ve deleted your site.
 Having a site back up should be one of the main priorities when you set up a site, if your site goes down, so can your business creditability.

 Whilst most host providers offer “back up” services, most only create backups of your database, which means if the files are lost, or corrupted, you can say goodbye to your site.
 To prevent loss of business as well as pulling out your own hair, and put in place a backup strategy for your business, trust me it's going to help you in the long run.

 In the following article, you’ll learn how to back up your WordPress site, we’ll cover doing a backup manually, and also some useful plugins that will help you do it all in one!
 If you’ve got a backup of your site created, restoring a previous version of your site going to be easy!

 Just note that on shared hosting plans, doing a full backup of your site daily may slow down your site as it takes up considerable server resources, so only consider doing it once a month.
 You can back up your database daily or weekly if required as it's only a small file.
 With the plugin solutions below, most will give you these options.

 Manually backing up your site is going to be a more tedious process, and restoring it will take more time than the options below.
 It's still very useful to know, and if you’ve got some technical knowledge then it's going to be a breeze.
 For those of you who aren’t technical, you may want to skip ahead to the plugin options in the next section.